apache/parquet-format/Geospatial.md

 # Special geospatial values

-A special geospatial value refers to the coordinate values of a non-`null` geospatial instance that should be excluded from bounding box calculations.
+A special geospatial value refers to an individual axis value (e.g., X, Y, Z, or M) within a coordinate of a non-`null` geospatial instance.
+These special values are excluded from bounding box calculations.
+For example, in a `LineString` instance with XY coordinates `[(1, 2), (NaN, 3), (4, 5)]`, the `NaN` value on the X axis will be excluded from the bounding box calculation, while all other axis values will be included.

 * `NaN`: Not a Number.
-A `Point` with no X and Y values in WKB is represented by a `Point` with each coordinate value set to an IEEE-754 NaN value (e.g., hex: `01 01 00 00 00 00 00 00 00 00 00 00 f8 7f 00 00 00 00 00 00 f8 7f`).
+A `Point` with no X and Y values in WKB is represented by a `Point` with each axis value set to an IEEE-754 NaN value (e.g., hex: `01 01 00 00 00 00 00 00 00 00 00 00 f8 7f 00 00 00 00 00 00 f8 7f`).
   NaN values in other geometry types are typically considered invalid geometries by other libraries.